 7. Professional Accounts

-However long this goes on for, reiterate the message that any communication has to go through a school account (especially for emails) – not a personal one, even if a personal one is “easier” to use on a phone etc.
+Reiterate the message that any communication has to go through a school account (especially for emails) – not a personal one, even if a personal one is “easier” to use on a phone etc.

 If it’s a phone call – then the home phone number needs to be blocked before making a call (dial 141 before the number).